ChrisSantosLang/AiTournament/README.md

 Under `#Constants` you may also find it productive to modify:

- * `schedule` When debugging, a smaller file can help speed feedback.
-The code on this repository is set to pull `schedule.csv` from this github repository, but you can replace the url with the path to a local file instead.
+ * `schedule` The code on this repository is set to pull `schedule.csv` from this github repository, but you can replace the url with the path to a local file instead.
+When debugging, a smaller file can help speed feedback.
  * `rounds` (default `20`) to explore the impacts of greater/lesser iteration
  * `resources` (default `["A", "B", "C", "D", "E"]`) perhaps to make resources even more scarce
- * `num_players` (default `6`) if using a file specifying matches for a different number of players
+ * `num_players` (default `6`) if using a schedule file specifying matches for a different number of players
  * `rationality` (default `50`) to explore different assumptions about rationality

 ## Sample files